j624364/asca-rust/doc.md

 └──────────────┴────────────────────────────────┘
 ```

-Example: Compensatory Lengthening
+Rule Example: Compensatory Lengthening
 ```
-V > [+long] / _C#   "A vowel becomes long before a consonant at the end of a word" C > * / V:[+long]_# "A consonant at the end of a word before the long vowel elides"
+V > [+long] / _C#   (A vowel becomes long before a consonant at the end of a word) C > * / V:[+long]_# (A consonant at the end of a word before the long vowel elides)

+or by using variable substitution

+V=1 C > 1:[+long] / _#
 ```

 ### Tone
 ASCA does not currently support tone diacritics or tone letters.
+Tone instead is represented by numbers following the syllable.
+As of yet, there are no rules regarding the meaning or syntax of these numbers; However, for demonstration we will follow the Chinese convention, by using numbers from 1 (lowest pitch) to 5 (highest pitch).

 ```
 mā => `ma55`